 This study, in particular, will help us learn how safe and effective a booster jab (an extra dose) of a vaccine called Bexsero is for older kids, teenagers, and young adults, specifically those aged 10 to 20 years.
-Bexsero has been approved for use in your country, and is available as one vaccination against the meningococcus B germ.
-Therefore you won't need the medication after the trial, if the booster jab will be approved, you will also get the booster in your General Practioner (GP) surgery.
+Bexsero has been approved for use in the United Kingdom, and is available as one vaccination against the meningococcus B germ.
+Therefore you won't need the medication after the trial, if the booster jab will be approved, you will also be able to get a booster in your GP surgery.